Habler-code/AdversarialHubness/README.md

 3. **Stability**: Consistently appear under query perturbations
 4. **Statistical Anomaly**: Hub rates that are 5-10+ standard deviations above the median

 HubScan uses robust statistical methods (median/MAD-based z-scores) to identify these anomalies while being resistant to false positives from legitimate popular content.
+The detection system employs rank-aware and distance-based scoring to provide more accurate identification of adversarial hubs by weighting documents that appear at higher ranks and with higher similarity scores more heavily.

 ### Detection Metrics